DARPA-ASKEM/data-service/README.md

 ### Testing

 There are three types of tests:
-1. `tests/objects`: Tests REST and GraphQL representation of TERArium object.
+1. `tests/service.py`: Tests REST and GraphQL representation of TERArium object.
 Affects MAJOR and MINOR SemVer.
-1. `tests/search`: Uses sample queries to check multi-object search.
+1. `tests/search.py`: Uses sample queries to check multi-object search.
 Affects MAJOR and MINOR SemVer.
-1. `tests/implementation`: Mirrors the directory structure of `tds`.
-Developers may add unit tests to this at their discretion.
+1. `tests/unittest.py`:  Tests under-the-hood functionality at the discrection of the developer.
 Affects PATCH SemVer.

 ### Populated Data